-11. No Admission.
-Employee agrees that Employer's decision to offer this Agreement, and its willingness to pay the Severance Payment and Bonus Payment offered under this Agreement, does not mean that Employer is admitting any wrongdoing, fault, liability or damages.
-Employee acknowledges and agrees that Employer would not agree to pay the Severance Payment and Bonus making any admission.
+No Admission.
+Employee agrees that Employer's decision to offer this Agreement, and its willingness to pay the wrongdoing, fault, liability or damages.
+Employee acknowledges and agrees that Employer would not agree to pay the Severance any admission.

-Payment set forth in this Agreement if it were not for Employee's agreement that Employer is not according to its plain language, and not strictly for or against either of the parties.
+Severance Payment and Bonus Payment offered under this Agreement, does not mean that Employer is admitting any and not strictly for or against either of the parties.
 Employee signed this Agreement after an opportunity to read it, consult an attorney, ask questions, and make comments.
 Employee agrees that Employee will not and cannot later say that the Agreement should be interpreted against the Employer as the one who drafted it.
 The captions are for convenience only and will not be used to help interpret any term.